South SudanOfficial Name: Republic of South Sudan

-- Following on the Bureau of Consular Affairs on Twitter and Facebook .
+- Follow the Bureau of Consular Affairs on Twitter and Facebook .

 - Bookmark the Bureau of Consular Affairs website, which contains the current Travel Warnings and Travel Alerts, including the Travel Warning for South Sudan, as well as the Worldwide Caution.

 - Take some time before traveling to consider your personal security and check some useful tips for traveling safely abroad.

-CRIME: High unemployment and severe economic downturn have encouraged criminal activity.
-Following an increase in security-related incidents in Juba and the current insecurity due to the ongoing civil conflict, the U.S. Embassy has imposed a curfew from 9:00 p.m. to 6:30 a.m. to better ensure the safety of its personnel.
-U.S. Embassy personnel are also only allowed to travel throughout the city in armored vehicles.
+CRIME: High unemployment and continuous severe economic downturn have encouraged criminal activity.
+Following an increase in security-related incidents in Juba and the current insecurity due to the ongoing civil conflict, the U.S. Embassy has imposed a curfew from 10:00 p.m. to 6:00 a.m. to better ensure the safety of its personnel.
+U.S. Embassy personnel are also only allowed to travel throughout the city in armored vehicles and are not allowed to utilize public transportation.
 You should try to avoid crowded public areas and public gatherings, and avoid traveling alone if possible.
 Report all incidents of crime to the South Sudanese police and the U.S. Embassy.

 Carjackings and banditry occur in South Sudan.
-Travel outside of Juba should be undertaken with a minimum of two vehicles so that there is a backup in case of mechanical failure or other emergency.
+Travel outside of Juba is not advised but if necessary, should be undertaken with a minimum of two vehicles so that there is a backup in case of mechanical failure or other emergency.

 Do not buy counterfeit and pirated goods, even if they are widely available.
 Not only are the bootlegs illegal in the United States, if you purchase them you may be breaking local law.